 According to Maclean’s survey (2017), little over a third of the Canadian university students get involved in the smoking pot at least sometimes.
 A majority of students occasional take marijuana in Bishop’s, St. Francis, and Acadia campuses.
 This is as a result of the criminal charges leveled against the use of marijuana.

-The whole playing hides and seek with smoking or taking cannabis would be eradicated when the new academic session begins in September.
+The whole playing hide and seek with smoking or taking cannabis would be eradicated when the new academic session begins in September.
 This sole development on the legalization of cannabis has made campuses brainstorm about their next step – which would bring sanity to the consumption of such products on campus.

 One of the most practical solutions to this daunting problem is to create a campus bar, just like an alcohol bar.
 The little difference it would have when compared to the alcohol bar is that the sole purpose of the bar is to smoke and take cannabis.
 Jenna Valerian is of the opinion that it would be irrational to situate an alcohol bar and a cannabis bar in the same place; it will help store the effects of the alcohol until there is no room to keep its intoxication.